Healthy Autumn Squash Soup

 There are so many options to serve with this soup, from sandwiches to salads.
 Try any of these:

-Great Options to garnish our Squash Soup…
+Great Options to garnish this Butternut Squash Soup…

 You can garnish the soup with a few options to choose from or with anything you may like: